 Suddenly this person heard a commanding, authoritative voice.
 She said that it sounded like thunder as it reverberated through that vast auditorium.
 The voice spoke with an authority that was apparently beyond the ability of even the most eminent actor to imitate.
 She heard only three words, “Will you go?”
 Startled by the sheer volume of sound, she quickly raised her head and looked around.
-To her astonishment, everyone else in the theatre was still sitting with head bowed, having apparently heard nothing.
+To her astonishment, everyone else in the theatre was still sitting, praying with their heads bowed, having apparently heard nothing.
 She had expected to see them all looking around them in shock.
-It was totally incomprehensible to her that they had not heard anything because the voice she heard was sovereign, all-powerful and full of majesty.
+It was totally incomprehensible to her that they had not heard anything because the voice she heard was sovereign, commanding, all-powerful, extremely loud and full of majesty.
 It sounded like thunder.
 Gradually it dawned on her that maybe there was just a possibility that it was God Himself speaking to her in this striking way.
 She had longed to go on the mission field but had not dared to believe that such a calling might be for her.
-Some years later, she described what had happened that evening to the Principal of her Bible School.
-It was confirmed to her that she had indeed heard the audible voice of Almighty God.
+Some years later, she described what had happened that evening to the Principal of her Bible School who confirmed to her that she had indeed heard the audible voice of Almighty God.
 God was guiding His child into His perfect will for her.

 *The words in bold italics in the Scriptures quoted above describe accurately the volume of the powerful, majestic voice heard by the person to whom I refer.

 This is a persistent feeling – a quickening or a knowing that comes at times to all Christians that we ought, or ought not, to do something in particular.
 It is almost certainly the Holy Spirit giving us a nudge in the right direction.
 There have been countless times when this has happened to me.
 Something important had been mislaid, for example, and I was irresistibly led to look in a certain place; the missing object was invariably found there.